Would You Let Your Child Have a Mental Health Day

 What to do on a mental health day?

 Anything is fair game for mental health day.
 Spend an unconstructed day with the kids and ask them what they want to do.
 The only idea is to get out of the normal daily routine and not involve them in any regular work that causes stress.
-The day should be fun and fulfilling.
+The mental health day activities should be fun and fulfilling.

-If your kids like to play basketball, take them to an NBA game.
-They can plan a few activities with their close friends.
 But the most important is to ask the question: what gives you the most enjoyment?
 What would you like to do today?
 If you could do anything, what would it be?

 In Conclusion